 Complaint Example Disrespect, poor customer service, or other negative behaviors Has someone been rude or disrespectful to you?
 Are you unhappy with our Quartz Champions?
 Do you feel you are being encouraged to leave the plan?
 Waiting times Are you having trouble getting an appointment, or waiting too long to get it?
 Have you been kept waiting too long by doctors, pharmacists, or other health professionals?
 Or by our a Quartz Champion or other staff at the plan?
 Examples include waiting too long on the phone, in the waiting or exam room, or getting a prescription.
 Cleanliness • Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
 Information you get from us Did we fail to give you a required notice?Is our written information hard to understand?
-Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) If you have asked for a coverage decision or made an appeal and you think that we are not responding quickly enough can make a complaint about our slowness.
-Here are example appeal," and we have said no; you can make a complaint.
-You believe we are not meeting the deadlines for cover reimbursing you for certain medical services or drug were approved; you can make a complaint.
+Timeliness (These types of complaints are all related to the timeli- ness of our actions related to coverage decisions and appeals) If you have asked for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can make a complaint about our slowness.
+Here are examples: You asked us for a "fast coverage decision" or a "fast appeal," and we have said no; you can make a complaint.
+You believe we are not meeting the deadlines for coverage decisions or appeals, you can make a complaint.
+You believe we are not meeting deadlines for covering or reimbursing you for certain medical services or drugs that were approved; you can make a complaint.
 You believe we failed to meet required deadlines for forwarding your case to the independent review organization; you can make a complaint.